 The camp is designed for rising high school sophomores, juniors, and seniors.

 There is no formal application deadline, but applications will be reviewed on a rolling basis.
 Because the number of spaces is limited (in order to facilitate close collaborations between students, faculty, guest speakers, and Resident Advisors), it is advised that applications be submitted as soon as possible.
 Registration will close when the camp is full.

-When and how will I be notified if I have been accepted to a camp?
+When and how will I be notified if I have been accepted to camp?

 Notification of camp acceptance will be sent via email as soon as applications have been reviewed, which is typically several weeks after application submission.
 Accompanying a notification of acceptance will be instructions for the submission of payment, as well as a request for information regarding medication, allergies, and/or special needs or accommodations of the camper.
-Please note that when both camp sessions have been filled applicants may be placed on a wait-list; notification of wait-list status will be sent via email.
+Please note that when the camp has been filled applicants may be placed on a wait-list; notification of wait-list status will be sent via email.

 What is the refund and cancellation policy?

-Full refunds will be issued for a camper cancellation before May 1, 2018; from May 1 to May 8, 2018, there will be a 50% refund.
-No refunds will be offered for a camper cancellation after May 8, 2018.
-In the unlikely event of camp cancellation, full refunds will be issued.
+Full refunds will be issued for a camper cancellation before May 1, 2020; from May 1 to June 1, 2020, there will be a 50% refund.
+No refunds will be offered for a camper cancellation after June 1, 2020.
+In the unlikely event of a camp cancellation, full refunds will be issued.

-When will I arrive at and depart from camp?
+When will I arrive and depart from camp?

-Check-in time for the first camp will be from 3-4 p.m.
-Sunday, June 24 and check-out will be noon Friday, June 29.
-Check-in time for the second camp will be from 3-4 p.m.
-Sunday, July 22 and check-out will be noon Friday, July 27.
+Check-in time for the camp will be from 3-4 p.m.
+Sunday, July 26 and check-out will be at noon Friday, July 31.